 Programming countries are defined as all countries that are covered by a Resident Coordinator (including those covered from a Resident Coordinator (RC) in another country, such as for multi country offices).
-As of January 2022, there were 130 Resident Coordinators covering 132 UN Country Teams serving 162 countries and territories.
+As of January 2023, there were 130 Resident Coordinators covering 132 UN Country Teams serving 162 countries and territories.
 See Appendix 3 for the list of countries covered by an RC.

-3. Operating costs
+3. Enabling functions

-Operating costs should be apportioned to each of the 4 functions as appropriate, and each organization should establish a clear policy for how the operating costs are apportioned.
-The Finance and Budget Network (FBN) approved a common definition of operating costs in 2015 as follows: "Comprises recurring and non - recurring activities and associated costs the primary function of which is to promote the identity, direction and well - being of the organization.
-These include executive direction, representation, external relations and partnerships, corporate communications, legal affairs, oversight, audit, corporate evaluation, information technology, finance, administration, security and human resources".
+Enabling functions (formerly referred to as operating costs) should be apportioned to each of the 4 functions as appropriate, and each organization should establish a clear policy for how the costs of enabling functions are apportioned.
+The Finance and Budget Network (FBN) endorsed10 a common definition of enabling functions in 2022 for application within the context of financial reporting under Data Standard II, to replace the former common definition of 'operating costs'.

+The definition, approved on the premise that the FBN continue to review the definition and adjust as needed based on the practicality of the implementation, is as follows:

+"Enabling functions relate to services and associated costs which are typically provided corporately by headquarter and regional level business units, including service centers, to promote the identity, direction and well-being of an organization to collectively enable the organization to deliver its mandated programmes, projects and normative agendas.

+These indirect functions and associated costs which cannot be readily or easily traced to specific 'progammes' generally include the following corporate functions: executive direction, strategy, representation, external relations and partnerships, communications, policy and advisory services, legal affairs, oversight, audit, evaluation, information technology, finance, administration, procurement, security and human resources".

+Note: Enabling functions exclude activities of country offices.

-NOTE: Option to separately disclose operating costs
+Requirement to separately disclose enabling functions

-One hundred percent of an entity's expenses (including operating costs) must be reported within each of the four functions.
-However, entities also have the option to separately disclose the amount of operating costs attributable to each function, using the FBN approved common definition of operating costs.
+The mandatory reporting of 'Enabling Functions' was introduced as of the 2024 data collection exercise (for reporting on 2023 data).
+One hundred percent of an entity's expenses must be reported within each of the four functions, and then within each function, entities must also separately disclose the amount of enabling functions attributable to that function, using the FBN approved common definition of enabling functions.